fastify/fastify/docs/Validation-And-Serialize.md

 The `schemaCompiler` is a function that returns a function that validates the body, url parameters, headers, and query string.
 The default `schemaCompiler` returns a function that implements the `ajv` validation interface.
 Fastify uses it internally to speed the validation up.

 If you want to change the default options of the `ajv` instance, you can pass the `ajv` option to Fastify.
-You can find all the options in the [Ajv documentation](https://github.com/epoberezkin/ajv#options).
+The options are described in the [Ajv documentation](https://github.com/epoberezkin/ajv#options).

 ```js
 const fastify = require('fastify')({